 These arguments are the base of the motivation to use fuzzy controllers for the construction of this first version of Bahia2D team.
-The rest of this paper shows how we use it to develop our team intelligence and its results.
+The rest of this paper presents the team solutions and tests results.

 3. Fuzzy Controllers for Robotic Soccer Agents